-If you are accused of forgery, you may be facing jail or prison time, along with steep fines if you are convicted.
+If you are accused of forgery in Texas, you may be facing jail or prison time, along with steep fines if you are convicted.
 The basis of a forgery charge is the belief that you forged some type of document, often a check or other financial document.
 Forgery involves an act to alter and falsify information on a document, or use of such a document, and includes the following:

 - Altering, creating, completing, or executing a document as being the act of another who didn’t authorize the action, such as check or another financial instrument.

 - To issues transfer, register, pass, or publish a forged document.

 - To alter time, place, or number sequence of a document.

 - Altering a will, deed, trust deed, mortgage, security instrument, security agreement, credit card, check, or authorization to debit an account.

 - Acting with the use of a forged document.

 - Owning a forged document with the intent to use it for gain.

 Conviction for Forgery: State and Federal Penalties

 A forgery case may be filed as a misdemeanor or a felony offense, based upon the facts in the case.
 Under Texas state law, the forgery of a will, deed, mortgage or any other contract as a felony that can lead to penalties imposed of a maximum of two years in prison and up to $10,000 in fines.
 Forging federal funds (money) or postage stamps are filed as third-degree federal felony crimes, punishable by up to 10 years in prison and a maximum of $10,000 in fines.